niplav/site/pergraphs.md

 Formalizing
 ------------

-Recently, I got thinking about those again, researched a bit and think I've discovered they've not been examined yet.
+Recently, I got thinking about those kinds of graphs again, [researched a bit](#Prior_Art) and think I've discovered they've not been looked at in detail yet.
 I'll call those kinds of graphs or networks "pergraphs".

+In this post I'll go a double track where I'll first and foremost draw pretty pictures to give the reader a visual sense of what they should be thinking about, and also provide Lean 4 code for definitions, theorems and proofs.

 ### Basic Definitions